Establish an operational fitness review

 Measure service metrics.
 Use the scorecard metrics to monitor the services, to ensure that the services meet the business expectations.
-In other words, service monitoring is essential.
+Service monitoring is essential.
 If you can't monitor a set of services with respect to the nonfunctional requirements, consider the corresponding scorecard metrics to be red.
 In this case, the first step for remediation is to implement the appropriate service monitoring.
-For example, if the business expects a service to operate with 99.99% availability, but there is no production telemetry in place to measure availability, assume that you're not meeting the requirement.
+For example, if the business expects a service to operate with 99.99 percent availability, but there is no production telemetry in place to measure availability, assume that you're not meeting the requirement.

 Plan remediation.
 For each service operation for which metrics fall below an acceptable threshold, determine the cost of remediating the service to bring operation to an acceptable level.
 If the cost of remediating the service is greater than the expected revenue generation of the service, move on to consider the intangible costs, such as customer experience.
 For example, if customers have difficulty placing a successful order by using the service, they might choose a competitor instead.

 Implement remediation.
-After the business owners and engineering agree on a plan, implement it.
-Report the status of the implementation whenever your review scorecard metrics.
+After the business owners and engineering team agree on a plan, implement it.
+Report the status of the implementation whenever you review scorecard metrics.

 This process is iterative, and ideally your enterprise has a team dedicated to it.
 This team should meet regularly to review existing remediation projects, kick off the fundamental review of new workloads, and track the enterprise's overall scorecard.
 The team should also have the authority to hold remediation teams accountable if they're behind schedule or fail to meet metrics.

 The team responsible for operational fitness review is composed of the following roles:

 Business owner: Provides knowledge of the business to identify and prioritize each mission-critical business operation.
 This role also compares the mitigation cost to the business impact, and drives the final decision on remediation.